 Long fermented option

-- Grease a medium bowl and place dough in the bow.
-Cover with plastic wrap and allow to ferment for 4-8 hours.
+- Place dough in a greased, medium sized bowl.
+Cover with plastic or beeswax wrap and allow to ferment for 1-8 hours.

-- After 4-8 hours, remove dough from bowl and transfer to a lightly floured surface.
+- After fermentation, remove dough from bowl and transfer to a lightly floured surface.

 - Divide the dough into 12-24 small balls.